Glen Eyrie is undertaking a multi-year upgrade to the Castle to improve our guest experience. Learn more.

 Jesse Florea

 Jesse Florea has worked at Focus on the Family for more than 30 years.
-For most of that time, he served as editor of Focus’ children’s magazines.
-Today, he’s the editor-in-chief of all Focus publications, including Clubhouse Jr. (ages 3-7), Clubhouse (for kids 8-12), Brio (for teen girls) and the flagship Focus on the Family magazine.
+Currently, he’s the editor-in-chief of all Focus publications, including Clubhouse Jr. (ages 3-7), Clubhouse (for kids 8-12), Brio (for teen girls) and the flagship Focus on the Family magazine.
 He also co-hosts the NRB award-winning “Official Average Boy” podcast with Christian comedian Bob Smiley and the biweekly “Official Adventures in Odyssey” podcast.
 He has written or co-written more than 50 books, including three Bibles for teens and kids, the Defend Your Faith devotional, the Case for Christ Young Readers edition with Lee Strobel, Average Boy’s Above Average Year, and the Read Again and Again Old and New Testament Bible storybooks.
-Jesse often speaks at Christian conferences around the country, teaching up-and-coming authors how to write for magazines and children.

-Jesse earned bachelor’s and master’s degrees in communications from Wheaton College, Ill., while minoring in biblical studies.
-He lives with his wife, Stephanie, in Colorado Springs and enjoys hanging out with his two grown children, their spouses and his grandchildren.
+He lives with his wife, Stephanie, in Colorado Springs and enjoys hanging out with his three children and his grandchildren.

 FAQ